 Calculator disassembly and reassembly workshops at kid’s events

-Casio Computer Co., Ltd. participated in kid’s events held in August 2015 and March 2016.
+With a desire to convey the excitement of product creation to children, the leaders of tomorrow, Casio Computer Co., Ltd. has been involved in kid’s events since 2014.
 These events are sponsored by the Mainichi Shimbun, Mainichi Media Cafe, and Mainichi Elementary School Newspaper.
-At the events, a Casio employee held a calculator disassembly and reassembly workshop under the theme of "Secrets of the Calculator.
+At the recent events held in August 2016 and March 2017, a Casio employee held a calculator disassembly and reassembly workshop under the theme of “Secrets of the Calculator.”
+About 120 children participated.

 In this workshop, the children took apart actual calculators with their own hands.
 Then they learned to how to reassemble them, how a calculator works, and what kind of environmentally friendly features it has.

 Key Person 21 is a certified non-profit organization for youth career education.
 It promotes activities to bring out the potential in each child and nurture their ability to choose a future that suits them.
 As a company that focuses on educating the next generation and promoting educational initiatives, Casio shares the mission of Key Person 21, and so began supporting the organization.
 In fiscal 2017, Casio participated in the organization’s career education program conducted at three elementary and junior high schools in Shibuya, Tokyo, near the head office of Casio Computer Co., Ltd. Employees visited classrooms and engaged with the students.